 Justification: Protection of Spawning SMZs is crucial to their success.
 Fishing incursions into the area could remove individuals from the population and prevent spawning enhancement and increased recruitment.
 Having enforcement assets to monitor Spawning SMZs is critical for preventing incursions into the area.
-Large patrol vessels to monitor the offshore MPAs can cost over \$1,000,000.
+If new vessels are needed for enforcement of Spawning SMZs off each of the states, a vessel costs approximately \$150,000 for a large center console vessel two outboard engines.
 Some states may require more than one vessel.
 Additional funds are needed to maintain current vessels.